Batwoman season 1: Filming

 Production on the pilot episode began on March 4 and concluded on March 25, 2019, in Vancouver, British Columbia.
 Additional filming took place in Chicago, Illinois.
 David Nutter had been chosen to serve as director and executive producer on the pilot in January 2019, but by mid-February, left the project for personal reasons.
 Nutter remained an executive producer on the episode, with Marcos Siega replacing him as director and also serving as an executive producer.
 Filming for the rest of the season began on July 4 and was set to conclude in mid-2020.
 On March 12, 2020, Warner Bros.
 Television shut down production on the series due to the COVID-19 pandemic.
 The season had one additional day of shooting on episode 20, which could not happen because of the shut down.
 Dries said they were "lucky" despite this, because the last day of filming concluded the "important" Alice/Mouse storyline, resulting in "a really solid episode" with what had been filmed.

 Release

 Broadcast

-The season debuted on October 6, 2019.
+The season debuted on October 6, 2019, on The CW in the United States.
 It was originally set to run for 22 episodes, but as the 21st and 22nd episodes could not be filmed due to the COVID-19 pandemic, the 20th episode was announced as the finale.